eBooks, Guides, & Reports • 16 MIN READ

 Network congestion is an overload of data that slows down traffic across your entire network.
 Slow internet connection speeds, a faulty internet connection, or buffering videos, can impact productivity, user experience and ultimately cost you time and money.
 There are a number of ways to help reduce network congestion

-Monitor and analyze network traffic
+Monitor and analyze traffic on your network

 The right network monitoring tool can help provide answers.
 For example, your network discovery program can scan your company’s virtual networks, cloud servers, and all other wireless networks and devices to help identify devices, servers, and even users, accounting for significant portions of the available bandwidth.